longturn/freeciv21/docs/Manuals/index.rst

 Manuals
 *******

-The Manuals category is where we place all of our varying manuals such as the game manual, advanced user manual, modpack installer, and ruleset manuals.
+The Manuals category is where we place all of our varying manuals such as the game manual, server manual, advanced topics, modpack installer, and ruleset manuals.

 .. toctree::
   Game/index.rst